godexsoft/cliot/README.md

 #### Type checking

 Your response templates can contain arbitrary JSON.
 If an actual value is specified (other than empty object), Cliot will compare by equality.
-However, sometimes we don't care about the actual value and are only want to verify that a certain field is of a certain type.
+However, sometimes we don't care about the actual value and only want to verify that a certain field is of a certain type.
-This can easily be achieved with the build in type checking facilities.
+This can easily be achieved with the built-in type checking facilities.
 Example response template:

 ```json
 {